TimGrt/ansible-windows-workshop/docs/preparation.md

 </figure>

 ??? info "**I never worked with VSCode** !
 What changed?"
     Please wait a moment for it to finish.
 Afterwards there will be a new Icon in your `Activity Bar` it appears right under the `Extensions` Icon.
 The Status Bar also changed a bit in the left corner.
-There is a file opening in the Editor Pane with detailed Informations and Settings for the plugin you just installed.
+There is a file opening in the Editor Pane with detailed Information and Settings for the plugin you just installed.
 Sometimes it even shows a small demo.

 VScode has now a *Remote Explorer* icon in the `Activity Bar`, click on it, we will add a new *SSH* connection.
 Click on *Open SSH config file*, the :octicons-gear-16: icon.
 Use the personal `.ssh\config` file, the first entry in the list.